-This easy tuna pesto pasta is a delicious combination of tuna and aromatic homemade basil pesto, perfectly tossed with al dente pasta.
+This easy tuna pesto pasta recipe is a delicious combination of tuna and aromatic, homemade pesto, perfectly tossed with al dente pasta.
 It's bursting with fresh flavours, it's filling, simple, yet elegant.

 What's to love about this recipe

-- Using canned tuna makes this an economical dish
+- Using canned tuna and a few other pantry staples makes this an economical dish.

-- Make this vegetarian by swapping the tuna for tofu and the parmesan for non-dairy hard cheese
+- To make this dish vegetarian, you can easily swap the tuna for tofu and the Parmesan cheese for a non-dairy hard cheese alternative.

 Key ingredient notes and substitutions